gradle/gradle/subprojects/docs/src/docs/release/notes.md

 See the user guide section on the [`init` plugin](userguide/build_init_plugin.html) for more information.

-### Included builds of composite build now share build cache configuration

-Previously, each build within a composite build used its own build cache configuration.
-Now, included builds, and their `buildSrc` builds, automatically inherit the build cache configuration of the root build.
-This makes managing build cache configuration for composite builds simpler and effectively allows better build cache utilization.

-Included builds may still define build cache configuration in their `settings.gradle` file, it is just no longer respected.

-The `buildSrc` build of the root project continues to use its own build cache configuration, due to technical constraints.
-However, the `buildSrc` build of any included build will inherit the build cache configuration from the root build.
-For more on configuring the build cache for the root `buildSrc` build, please see [the Userguide section on this topic](userguide/build_cache.html#buildCacheBuildSrc).

-### Configure executable directory in distributions

-Previously, executables in distributions would be placed in `bin` directory and couldn't be configured.
-Now you can configure this directory with `executableDir` property.
-See [`application` plugin](userguide/application_plugin.html) for more details.

-### Default CodeNarc has been upgraded to 1.0

-Now [CodeNarc](http://codenarc.sourceforge.net/)'s default version has been upgraded to 1.0, enjoy!
+### New plugin APIs

+#### Provider API improvements

+A convenience for dealing with sets has been added.
+TBD - link to API

-### Use of runtime types when declaring `@Nested` task inputs
+#### Use of runtime types when declaring `@Nested` task inputs

 When analyzing `@Nested` task properties for declared input and output sub-properties, Gradle used to only observe the declared type of the property.
 This meant ignoring any sub-properties declared by a runtime sub-type.

 Since Gradle 4.5, Gradle uses the [type of the actual value instead](userguide/more_about_tasks.html#sec:task_input_nested_inputs), and hence can discover all sub-properties declared this way.
-This allows for a few new tricks.

 #### Rich Java compiler arguments

 When you have to expose a file location to your annotation processor, it is essential for Gradle to learn about this additional input (or output).
 Without tracking the location and contents of the given file (or directory), features like incremental build and task output caching cannot function correctly.
-Before Gradle 4.5 you had to let Gradle know about such inputs or outputs manually by calling `compileJava.inputs.file(...)` or similar.
+Before Gradle 4.5, you had to let Gradle know about such inputs or outputs manually by calling `compileJava.inputs.file(...)` or similar.

 Gradle 4.5 introduces a better way to handle this situation by modeling the annotation processor as a [`CompilerArgumentProvider`](javadoc/org/gradle/api/tasks/compile/CompilerArgumentProvider.html).
 This approach allows the declaration of complex inputs and outputs, just like how you would declare `@InputFile` and `@OutputDirectory` properties on the task type.